SolidWallOfCode/txn_box/doc/guide.en.rst

 sent to the upstream would have "TLS-Source: delain.nl@10.12.97.256".

 Consider the case where various requests get remapped to the same upstream host name, but the upstream needs the value of the "Host" field from the original request.
-This could by copyng the ``Host`` field to the ``Org-Host`` field - ::
+This could by copying the ``Host`` field to the ``Org-Host`` field - ::

    proxy-req-field<Org-Host>: ua-req-field<Host>